asyrjasalo/RESTinstance/README.rst

-3. **It generates JSON Schema for requests and responses automatically, and the schema gets more accurate by you writing tests.** The schema is a contract between different teams, or functions (backend, frontend, partners), to agree on what kind of data the API handles.
+3. **It generates JSON Schema for requests and responses automatically, and the schema gets more accurate by you writing tests.** The schema is a contract between different teams, or functions (backend, frontend, testers), to agree on what kind of data the API handles.
    Additionally, you can mark validations to be skipped and rather use the tests to define how the API should work - then the schema also acts as a design.
 The schema can be further extended to an OpenAPI